 The custom driver you just installed will have to be reinstalled every time you upgrade your Linux version.
 So sometimes after running sudo apt upgrade, you may have to reinstall the driver.
-If you have to reinstall, simply run this again:
+If you have to reinstall, simply follow the above steps again.